top of page

 What is BOAS?

-BOAS is a respiratory condition caused by anatomical abnormalities commonly found in brachycephalic (flat-faced) breeds, such as Bulldogs (French and English), Boxer Dogs, Boston Terriers, Pekingese, Chinese Shar-Pei, Pugs, Lhasa Apsos, Shih Tzus, and Bull Mastiffs (some cats, such as Persians).
+BOAS is a respiratory condition caused by anatomical abnormalities commonly found in brachycephalic (flat-faced) breeds, such as Bulldogs (French and English), Boxer Dogs, Boston Terriers, Pekingese, Chinese Shar-Pei, Pugs, Lhasa Apsos, Shih Tzus, and Bull Mastiffs, as well as some cats, such as Persians.
 These abnormalities typically include narrowed nostrils, an elongated soft palate, and a collapsing trachea.
 These features can obstruct airflow and make breathing difficult for affected fur babies.
 Understanding BOAS is crucial for pet parents with these adorable squishy breeds.
 Early diagnosis and treatment can greatly improve your pet’s quality of life.

 Symptoms of BOAS